cocos/cocos-docs/en/scripting/modules/index.md

 # Modules

-Engines and editors expose their functionality through API interfaces and modules that exist in the form of **ECMAScript** modules.
+The engine and editor expose their APIs to developers through modules, which exist as **ECMAScript** modules.

 > **Note**: starting from 3.0, engine functions cannot be accessed through the global variable, prefixed with `cc`!